Class ParserContext

 -

-- offset- The number of characters that should be skipped.
-E.g. 0 means look at the currently parsed character.
+offset- The number of characters that should be skipped.
+E.g. 0 means look at the currently parsed character.- Returns:

 - The character at the proper offset in the input.